sumitborhade/Spark/README.md

 ## Structured APIs (RDD, DataFrames, DataSet, SQL)
 <b>RDD:<b/> Low level API and present at core.
 Not recommanded by Spark community as it lags Catalyst optimizer.
 But used when schema is not assigned
 <b>DataFrames:</b> Associated with Generic type  (ROW)
 <b>DataSet:</b> Lang native APIs for Java & Scala.
 Not applicable in Python.
-Tied to a specific schema
+Tied to a schema and associated with specific type
 <b>Spark SQL:</b> Recommanded by Spark, as it performs efficient operations.
 They are like SQL queries and hides the underlying complexities